osg-htc/docs/docs/index.md

 If necessary, provision all OSG hosts that are in your site plan and that do not exist yet.

 !!! note
-    For sites with more than a trivial number of hosts, it is recommended to use some sort of configuration management tool to install, configure, and maintain your site.
+    For sites with more than a handful of worker nodes, it is recommended to use some sort of configuration management tool to install, configure, and maintain your site.
 While beyond the scope of OSG’s documentation to explain how to select and use such a system, some popular configuration management tools are [Puppet](http://puppetlabs.com), [Chef](https://www.chef.io), [Ansible](https://www.ansible.com), and [CFEngine](http://cfengine.com).

 ### General Installation Instructions ###